camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ### How is the message payload deserialized?

-Kafka messages usually use JSON format, therefore we first try to deserialize it as a `JsonElement`.
-If this fails (e.g. because of wrong format) we use the `String` representation of the original raw value.
+As Kafka messages usually use JSON format, we first try to deserialize it as a `JsonElement`.
+If this fails (for example, because of a wrong format) we use the `String` representation of the original raw value.
 For convenience, we always store the original raw value as `String` in a different attribute.

 The deserialized object structure: